evanshortiss/neon-kube-previews/README.md

 # Kube Preview Environments with Neon Database

-This sample project demonstrates how to create cotinuous integration pipeline that creates a Neon branch and preview environment for every pull request.
+This sample project demonstrates how to create continuous integration pipeline that creates a Neon branch and preview environment for every pull request.
-These preview environments are deployed into a Kubernetes cluster, and are kept in sync with the pull request using Argo CD.
+These preview environments are deployed into a Kubernetes cluster and are kept in sync with the pull request using Argo CD.

 ![Architecture Overview](/images/architecture.png)